 Holidays can be intimidating for people who want to eat meat or animal-free.
 Fortunately, there are a wide variety of plant-based alternatives for all of your holiday favorites, including plant-based turkey and other meat options, as well as simple whole foods-based ways to replace meat and common holiday side dishes.
 If you’re spending the holidays with friends and family, offer to bring some plant-based dishes along to cater for yourself and anybody who wants to try them.

 Although most gas stations, train stations and airports will sell some plant-based snacks, it’s usually a good idea to pack your own food as well.

 If you are flying, check the meal options ahead of time.

-Virtually every airline that offers meals have plant-based options.
+Virtually every airline that offers meals has plant-based options.
 If you can’t see a way to make a meal selection via your airline’s online portal, contact the airline customer service line at least 48 hours before departure to find out more.

 Consider bringing a few essentials with you in your luggage.

 Many hotels offer plant-based meal options, but consider packing a few basics and taking them with you.
 You can also find a local grocery store and stock up on arrival.
 Many hotel rooms will have small fridges that can be stocked with keep-cool items.
-If you want to prepare your own meals altogether, book hotel rooms or AirBNBs with kitchens.
-It can also be helpful to travel with a few food containers so you can stock up or travel with left-overs if you find a great restaurant or market.
+If you want to prepare your own meals altogether, book hotel rooms or Airbnbs with kitchens.
+It can also be helpful to travel with a few food containers so you can stock up or travel with leftovers if you find a great restaurant or market.